-This tutorial is designed to specifically show you how to use the remarkable Hamanaka Felting Yarn (review coming soon).
+This tutorial is designed to specifically show you how to use the remarkable Hamanaka Felting Yarn, which you can purchase from Sweet Pea Dolls (review coming soon).
+This is an easy-to-use felting yarn that you use in addition to normal techniques, giving your finished creation a cute woolly texture.

 For this tutorial you will need: